About Us

 • Keeping policies and procedures under review and where necessary strengthen;

-• Ensuring the Society’s approach to modern slavery aligns to the Society’s Strategic direction.
+• Ensuring the Society’s approach to modern slavery aligns to the Society’s Strategic direction;

-This statement was approved by the Board on 25 September 2024
+This statement was approved by the Board on 22nd May 2025.